ezsystems/ezplatform/INSTALL.md

 ```

 ## Glossary
-* /eZ/Publish/5/root/: The file system path where eZ Publish 5 is installed in, like "/home/myuser/www/" or "/var/sites/ezpublish/"
+* /eZ/Publish/5/root/: The filesystem path where eZ Publish 5 is installed in, like "/home/myuser/www/" or "/var/sites/ezpublish/"
 * /eZ/Publish/5/legacy/root/:
 	* "Legacy" aka "Legacy Stack" refers to the eZ Publish 4.x installation which is bundled with eZ Publish 5 inside "app/ezpublish_legacy/"
 	* The Legacy root is thus the root eZ Publish 5 path + the sub path mentioned above, example:  "/var/sites/ezpublish/app/ezpublish_legacy/"

 ## Installation

-### A: From Archvie (tar.gz)
+### A: From Archive (tar.gz)
 1. Extract the archive

    **For upgrading from eZ Publish Enterprise Edition 4.7**: Upgrade documentation can be found on http://doc.ez.no/eZ-Publish/Upgrading/Upgrading-to-5.0/Upgrading-from-4.7-to-5.0